NeftaliYagua/coderickdotcom.github.io/english.md

 ---
 title: About
 layout: page
-summary: My name is Ricardo Sabatino, and I enjoy spending time making interesting things online.
-Sometimes for money.
+summary:  I make interesting things online.
+Sometimes they get me paid.
 permalink: /english/index.html
 ---
 # Hey there!
-I'm Ricardo Sabatino.
+I'm Ricardo.
 Rick is cool too.
 I like to solve problems and get ideas of the ground.

 Currently I'm working as CTO and co-founder @ [COTOLABS](http://www.cotolabs.com), while working on some  [side projects](/projects) and finish up studying.
 I have a background in Mechatronics and Mechanical Engineering, am somewhat of a neat freak and have a sincere and public hatred for uncommented and ugly code.

-I work with the full-stack, though mostly making web apps in Node + MongoDB + whatever is needed on top of that, or python.
+I work with the full-stack, mostly making web apps in HTML + CSS + Node + Javascript + MongoDB and python.
+While getting a hang of React & React Native.

 When I'm not working or studying, I'm probably working out, looking for obscure webpages, watching movies or playing guitar.